 Technologies in various streams are evolving rapidly, and so are the applications based upon them in each and every business sector.
 Marketing is no exception to this.
-Across the globe, marketers have been researching and finding newer ways to connect with their customers more effectively and boost the sales growth.
-And now, data intelligence is the latest thing to be added to the bouquet of technologies that are being leveraged by marketers worldwide for excelling in their efforts.
-Let’s have a look at how is it happening, and the benefits it is yielding to them.
+Across the globe, marketers have been researching and finding newer ways to connect with their customers more effectively and boost sales growth.
+And now, data intelligence is the latest thing to be added to the bouquet of technologies that are being leveraged by marketers worldwide to excel in their efforts.
+Let’s look at how it is happening and the benefits it is yielding to them.

 Data outsmarts experience and intuition

 Slowly yet steadily, marketing experts across the globe have realized the fact that data-driven analyses and insights are more helpful to them in developing better marketing strategies than direct experience and intuitive inferences.

 A “majority of executives around the world – 94% – say management of their company is prepared to make significant decisions about the strategic direction of their business, but barely one-third relied primarily on data and analytics when they made their last big decision”, suggested business research conducted by PricewaterhouseCoopers in the year 2014.

 But still, things had begun changing considerably by the time.
 Among the executives from highly data-driven companies, 43% reported significant improvements in decision-making over the two years prior to the time this research was published.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 As an impact of these expert studies and observations, more and more enterprises have now started taking data-driven insights more seriously than their executives’ legacy experience-based intuitive suggestions.

 The primary step in marketing activities for any enterprise in any sector is establishing a connection with its customers.
 Data intelligence necessitates building and maintaining seamless and bankable connectivity with your customers through various technical means.